Contents of article "Rivesaltes internment camp - camp Joffre"

 In 1935, the commune of Rivesaltes, situated on a rail route and 40 km from the Spanish border, was considered a strategic position.
-Five km from Rivesaltes, the army occupied 612 hectares between Rivesaltes and Salses, to construct a camp, which was originally intended as a military base.
-Three years later, it became the Camp Joffre
+Five km from Rivesaltes, the army, who occupied 612 hectares between Rivesaltes and Salses, constructed a military base, to train troops to adapt to warm climates, in case of deployment abroad.

-In 1939, at the start of WW2, the camp became a military transit base and in 1940 a refuge for Spanish refugees fleeing the Franco dictatorship
+In 1939, at the start of WW2, the camp became a military transit base and in 1940, was used to shelter the thousands of Spanish refugees fleeing the Franco dictatorship, a slightly better alternative to the freezing beaches of Argèlès and Le Barcarès, on which so many of these unfortunate Republicans had been interned as ‘foreign undesirables’.

-In 1962, the camp at Rivesaltes once again became a ghetto; this time for the hundreds of thousands of Algerians or ‘harkis’ who left Algeria at the time of the battle for its independence from France.
+And why stop there?
+In 1962 it once again became a ghetto.
+This time for the hundreds of thousands of Algerians or ‘harkis’ who left Algeria at the time of the battle for its independence from France.
 Many of these families did not leave the camp until its closure in the late sixties.

-Today, the camp still has a military presence, despite the fact that much of it is in ruins, and is also used to detain ‘étrangers en situation irrégulière’ - illegal immigrants etc
+The camp retained a military presence, despite the fact that much of it is in ruins, until quite recently, being used to detain ‘étrangers en situation irrégulière’ (illegal immigrants etc)

 Taken from the Jewish Virtual Library